"'Porgy' and the Racial Politics of Music"

 gots anyway, fo’

-let anudder nigger carry he ‘
+let anudder nigger carry he ‘oman?
+No,

-And Gershwin (
+And Gershwin (Ch.

 Heyward: